Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-\begin{proof}[Proof of Lemma~\ref{lm:n=4}.]
-Our strategy goes as follows.
-We assume $T=D\oplus \HH$ to be the quartet $(12|34)$, and we find necessary and sufficient conditions on the weights of $T$ for this to hold.
-Our unique restrictions are given by requiring all values of edge weights to be positive because we consider non-degenerate star tree metrics.
+Our strategy is elementary and it is based on a careful case by case analysis.
+We let $T$ be the quartet $(12|34)$.
+We assume $T=D\oplus \HH$, and we find necessary and sufficient conditions on the weights of $T$ for this equality to hold.
+Our unique restrictions are given by requiring all values of weights to be nonnegative.
 We show that these conditions suffice to explicitly construct $D$ and $\HH$ from $T$.
+Proposition~\ref{pr:charact(12|34)} will be our main tool throughout the proof.

-Since the mixture map is symmetric, without loss of generality we may assume $s\geq 0$ (if not, switch the role of $D$ and $\HH$.)
+Since the mixture map is symmetric on $D$ and $\HH$, without loss of generality we may assume $s\geq 0$.
 Thus, we need to analyze two cases according to the sign of $t$.
-In what follows, we make full use of Proposition~\ref{pr:charact(12|34)}.